Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production

-presents the generalized formulation adopted for modeling all processes within the superstructure network through the explicit definition of multiple inlet and outlet ports.
+\autoref{Fig.: General process modeling.} presents the generalized formulation adopted for modeling all processes within the superstructure network through the explicit definition of multiple inlet and outlet ports.
 This framework facilitates the integration of surrogate models, specifically ANNs, which are employed to capture the complex, nonlinear input–output relationships characteristic of steady-state process flowsheets.

-These ANNs are capable of describing the transformation of multiple chemical species entering the processes via distinct inlets and exiting through multiple outlet streams.
-Our framework is thus an extension of the underlying approaches by Ganzer and Mac Dowell\cite{Ganzer.2020} as well as Svitnič and Sundmacher.\cite{Svitnic.2022} Key innovations of our framework include: \begin{itemize}[noitemsep, topsep=0pt] \item explicit consideration of multiple process inlet and outlet ports, enabling flexible representation of the connections between processes, \item representing streams as mixtures allowing for the optimization of compositions, \item integration of ANN-based surrogate models, thereby mapping nonlinear process behaviors while maintaining computational tractability. \end{itemize} The mathematical expressions used to formulate the MIQCP model are explained in detail below, with processes denoted by the index $j$, components by $\alpha$, and inlet/outlet ports by $i$/$o$.
+These ANNs are capable of describing the transformation of multiple chemical species entering the processes \emph{via} distinct inlets and exiting through multiple outlet streams.
+Our framework is thus an extension of the underlying approaches by Ganzer and Mac Dowell \cite{Ganzer.2020} as well as Svitnič and Sundmacher \cite{Svitnic.2022}, and incorporates concepts from Ahmetović and Grossmann \cite{Ahmetovic.2011} and Wu \emph{et al.}\@ \cite{Wu.2016}.
+Key features of our framework include: \begin{itemize}[noitemsep, topsep=0pt] \item explicit consideration of multiple process inlet and outlet ports, enabling flexible representation of the connections between processes, \item representing streams as mixtures allowing for the optimization of compositions, \item integration of ANN-based surrogate models, thereby incorporating nonlinear process behaviors while maintaining computational tractability. \end{itemize} The mathematical expressions used to formulate the MIQCP model are explained in detail below, with processes denoted by the index $j$, components by $\alpha$, and inlet/outlet ports by $i$/$o$.